 - Detection combing (wet combing or bug busting) – This treatment can take several weeks to work.
 You need to detection comb every 3 - 4 days, for at least 2 weeks.
 You will need to continue detection combing until no lice have been found for 3 consecutive times.
 ‘Bug Buster’ kits are available at pharmacies.

 If your child has headlice we would be very grateful if you could inform the class teacher.
 That way we can send slips home in every child’s book bag in the class, allowing all parents to carry out ‘detection combing’.

 If you require any further information or support, please speak to your child’s teacher or attend one of the drop in sessions held by our school nursing team.

-Please see below Powerpoint document for more information on this.
-Your child will also be bringing home a leaflet which will tell you more.
+Please see below a Powerpoint document for more information on this.

 Guidance on Childhood Ailments